 The TWSR is read only.
-It contains a status code which reflects the status of the Twowire Serial Interface logic and the Two-wire Serial Bus.
+It contains a status code which reflects the status of the 2-wire Serial Interface logic and the 2-wire Serial Bus.
 There are 26 possible status codes.
-When TWSR contains \$F8, no relevant state information is available and no Two-wire Serial Interface interrupt is requested.
-A valid status code is available in TWSR one CPU clock cycle after the Two-wire Serial Interface Interrupt Flag (TWINT) is set by hardware and is valid until one CPU clock cycle after TWINT is cleared by software.
+When TWSR contains \$F8, no relevant state information is available and no 2-wire Serial Interface interrupt is requested.
+A valid status code is available in TWSR one CPU clock cycle after the 2-wire Serial Interface interrupt flag (TWINT) is set by hardware and is valid until one CPU clock cycle after TWINT is cleared by software.
 Table 32 to Table 36 give the status information for the various modes.

-The Two-wire Serial Interface Data Register - TWDR
+The 2-wire Serial Interface Data Register - TWDR